astm

 Is ASTM D6866 recognized in Europe?

-Yes, it is often used as a complement or equivalent to ISO standards (notably ISO 16620-2 for plastics), and is widely accepted in calls for tender and environmental audits.
+Yes.
+It is often used as a supplement to or equivalent of European standards and is widely accepted, and even recommended, in requests for proposals and environmental audits.

 How does carbon-14 analysis differ from simple material control?